sidney-wells/udacity-capstone/README.md

 To run the tests, use test_app.py with below command: python test_app.py

 # Author
-Sidney Wells authored this API with only backend features present in flaskr, test_app.py and database folders.
+Sidney authored this API with only backend features present in flaskr, test_app.py and database folders.
 Authentication can be found in auth folder.